BitcoinCash1/Bitcoin-Cash-Node/doc/functional-tests.md

 and its utilities in their entirety.
 It does not contain unit tests, which can be found in [/src/test](/src/test), [/src/wallet/test](/src/wallet/test), etc.

-There are currently two sets of tests in the [/test/](/test/) directory:
+There are currently three sets of tests in the [/test/](/test/) directory:

 - [functional](/test/functional) which test the functionality of bitcoind and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
+- [ui](/test/functional/ui*) which test the UI functionality of bitcoin-qt by instructing the user to follow a test plan to reproduce the state of bitcoin-qt graphical user interface.
 - [util](/test/util) which tests the bitcoin utilities, currently only bitcoin-tx.